jessebl/installscripts/ansible/README.md

 *Requires root/sudo access*

-Installs and configures zsh with oh-my-zsh on localhost, assuming you have root/sudo access
+Installs and configures zsh with oh-my-zsh on localhost